dcbo/shottimer/README.md

  - temperature display
  - control of baristlight during shot (digital or PWM)

-by  Dario Carluucio (user dondario of http://www.kaffee-netz.de )
+by  Dario Carluccio (user dondario of http://www.kaffee-netz.de) <shottimer.at.carluccio.de>

 based on idea and hardware from
  - David Kißling (user mactree of http://www.kaffee-netz.de )